Skip to Main Content

 Be clear and concise

-Explain your specific requests in a succinct, respectful tone.
+Explain your specific requests succinctly and respectfully.
 Your tone matters; stick to the facts of the situation and explain how the lack of financial aid impacts your ability to attend the school.
 You can find guides to help you write concisely, like the one from the University of Arizona.

 Use specific examples to support your claim

-Don’t hesitate to provide detailed examples of your current situation.
-If one of your parents was laid off, for instance, include details about when it happened and how much your family’s income has been reduced.
+Explain the facts of your current situation.
+If one of your parents was laid off, for instance, include when it happened and how much your family’s income has been reduced.
+However, do not go into excessive detail about the circumstances — your goal is not to make the official feel sorry for you but to demonstrate why you need more financial aid.

 For instance, you might write in your financial aid appeal letter, “The situation with my family’s net income level has changed.
 My mother has had to go in for extensive medical treatment due to a car accident, and we are paying $30,000 in out-of-pocket medical bills.”